leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 - Make (for using Makefiles)
 - Git

-In order to get started with development, we need to clone the full [Gno.Land repository](https://github.com/gnolang/gno):
+To get started with development, we need to clone the full [Gno.Land repository](https://github.com/gnolang/gno):

 ```
 git clone git@github.com:gnolang/gno.git
 ```

-After going into the cloned repository, we can build and install the aformentioned tools with the following commands:
+After going into the cloned repository, we can build and install the aforementioned tools with the following commands:

 ```
 cd gno.land